$\varphi$-Calculus: Object-Oriented Formalism: Abstract

 \section{Abstract}

-Object-oriented programming (OOP) is one of the most popular paradigms used for building software systems\footnote{ \LaTeX{} sources of this paper are maintained in \href{https://github.com/objectionary/eo}{objectionary/eo} GitHub repository, the rendered version is \href{https://github.com/objectionary/eo/releases/tag/0.26.0}{\ff{0.26.0}}.}.
-However, despite its industrial and academic popularity, OOP is still missing a formal apparatus similar to $\lambda$-calculus, which functional programming is based on.
-There were a number of attempts to formalize OOP, but none of them managed to cover all the features available in modern OO programming languages, such as C++ or Java.
-We have made yet another attempt and created \phic{}.
-We also created EOLANG (also called \eo{}), an experimental programming language based on \phic{}.
+Object-oriented programming (OOP) is one of the most popular paradigms used for building software systems \footnote{ \LaTeX{} sources of this paper are maintained in the \href{https://github.com/objectionary/calculus-paper}{objectionary/calculus-paper} public GitHub repository, the rendered version is \href{https://github.com/objectionary/calculus-paper/releases/tag/0.9.0}{\ff{0.9.0}}.}.
+However, despite its industrial and academic popularity, OOP is still missing a formal apparatus similar to \(\lambda\)-calculus, which functional programming is based on.
+A number of attempts were made to formalize OOP, but none of them managed to cover all the features available in modern OO programming languages, such as C++ or Java.
+We have made yet another attempt and created \phic{}, intended as a minimal foundation on which such features may be built rather than a calculus that already covers them.
+This paper does not demonstrate the practical use or effect of \phic{} but merely explains it.